28 Jan Amen-ogram!

 Totally-darling-in-every-single-way Reese Witherspoon says it best “My rule is if it’s not moving—monogram it.”
 I concur, Reese, and bless your sweet, Southern heart!

 Our monogram began as a detailed sketch, which I gradually refined and eventually had digitized.
+I also created versions of it specific to other members of my family.

 I commissioned an assortment of digitized sizes and stitch pattern options, and stored the files on a zip drive, ready for various monogrammers, depending on the project.
 It now appears throughout our home on doorknobs, stationary, in appliqué or as a monogram on linens, and future family heirlooms embroidered by hand.